NFL Hall of Fame

 Olsen earned 14 Pro Bowl selections—a record for a defensive lineman—and was named First-Team All-Pro six times.
 His rare combination of technique, power, and football IQ made him nearly unstoppable against both the run and pass.
 Off the field, Olsen was admired for his character, later becoming a successful broadcaster and actor.
 Merlin Olsen was inducted into the Pro Football Hall of Fame in 1982, remembered as one of the finest defensive players and gentlemen ever to play the game.

-Olsen's Awards and Records:
+Olsen's Awards and Honors

 • 5× First-team All-Pro (1966–1970)